garushyants/covid19_russia_mapping/README.md

 4. Data on ventilators is unavailable for some regions.
 5. We assume that patients are ascribed to IMV units in their home regions.

-All code and source data is provided in the repository.

 ## Results
 ### Population